- Phylum

 Ecology

-Seasonally occurring as a fleecy mat in the eulittoral zone of Lake Kinneret on near-shore hard surfaces (often concrete) in extremely shallow waters.
+Seasonally occurring as a fleecy mat in the of Lake Kinneret on near-shore hard surfaces (often concrete) in extremely shallow waters.
 It appears in December each year, for a few weeks, then disappears, to re-appear in following years.
 Since it is absent in the pelagial, where samples for our monitoring program are collected, we have no abundance nor size data for it.
+Most Rhodophytes are marine.
+Only ~ 3% of the ca. 5000 species of Rhodophytes occur in freshwaters, Bangia atropurpurea is one of them.

 Physiological features

 Known as being a highly adaptive species due to its stress tolerance.
+The same species is found in both marine and freshwater environments.
 Can survive desiccation and extreme solar radiation (in the supra-littoral zone).
+The species is an indicator of fresh, clear water.